The Kansas Statehouse is home to the Kansas Legislature.

 The university's state relations team works with elected officials, policymakers and government agencies to advance KU's interests and connect university researchers with partners to serve Kansas.

-• advocate for policies and resources that benefit KU and higher education
+• advocate for policies and resources that benefit KU

 News